How to Support Someone in Recovery: 7 Tips That Actually Help

 Additional Sobriety Resources for Staying Sober

 As a sober apartment living community, we partner with a handful of organizations to help others find recovery success.
-If you’re interested in speaking with a team member or learning more about our sober apartments in Scottsdale, AZ, please get in touch.
+If you’re interested in speaking with a team member or learning more about our sober apartments in Scottsdale, AZ, check out our sober apartments blog or please get in touch.

 In the meantime, we’d like to share a few resources below: